UNC-CEMALB/Wildfires-and-Extracellular-Vesicles-EVs-Woodsmoke-Alters-EV-Proteomic-Signatures-involved-in-Ext/README.md

 > All analyses in this folder are designated by their figure number or table number in the manuscript in parantheses.

+In the instance that the files are unable to rendered, click [here](https://nbviewer.org/github/UNC-CEMALB/Wildfires-and-Extracellular-Vesicles-EVs-Woodsmoke-Alters-EV-Proteomic-Signatures-involved-in-Ext/tree/main/) to view the code.

 This script was generated to support the manuscript titled 'Wildfires and Extracellular Vesicles (EVs): Woodsmoke Alters EV Proteomic Signatures involved in Extracellular Matrix Degradation and Tissue Injury in Airway Organotypic Models', published in 2025 in Environmental Research (PMID: 39571711). doi: https://doi.org/10.1016/j.envres.2024.120395